 Since the adoption of the Sarbanes-Oxley Act in July 2002, there has been a growing public and regulatory focus on the independence of directors.
 NASDAQ has adopted amendments to its definition of independence.
 Additional requirements relating to independence are imposed by the Sarbanes-Oxley Act with respect to members of the Audit Committee.
 As noted below, the Board has determined that the members of the Audit Committee satisfy all such definitions of independence.
-The Board has also determined that the following members of the Board satisfy the NASDAQ definition of independence: Howard Bernstein, Peter Gilbert, John S. Johnson, John F. Tweedy, Mark B. Segall, Robert Simandl, Avi Eden and Norman Yeung.
-The Board concluded that while Mr. Simandl is compensated for certain legal services that he provides to the Company and Mr. Eden is compensated for certain business development consulting services that he provides to the Company, the fees paid to these individuals in 2013 (\$60,000 to Mr. Eden and \$27,000 to Mr. Simandl) were not of a magnitude that such fees would impair Mr. Simandl's or Mr. Eden's independence.
-In considering the independence of Mr. Simandl and Mr. Eden, the Board also took note of the willingness of these individuals to express their views without concern for economic repercussions.
+The Board has also determined that the following members of the Board satisfy the NASDAQ definition of independence: Howard Bernstein, Peter Gilbert, John S. Johnson, John F. Tweedy, Mark B. Segall, Robert Simandl, Avi Eden, Norman Yeung and Eric Nowling.
+The Board concluded that while Mr. Simandl is compensated for certain legal services that he provides to the Company and Mr. Eden and Mr. Segall are compensated for certain business development consulting services that they provide to the Company, the fees paid to these individuals in 2014 (\$60,000 to Mr. Eden, \$109,500 to Kidron Corporate Advisors LLC (of which Mr. Segall is the Senior Managing Director) and \$27,000 to Mr. Simandl) were not of a magnitude that such fees would impair Mr. Simandl's, Mr. Segall's or Mr. Eden's independence.
+In considering the independence of Mr. Simandl, Mr. Segall and Mr. Eden, the Board also took note of the willingness of these individuals to express their views without concern for economic repercussions.

 The Company's Board of Directors holds a regular meeting immediately before the Annual Meeting of Shareholders and meets regularly throughout the year.
-During 2013, the Board held six meetings.
+During 2014, the Board held seven meetings.

 Bel's Board has an Executive Committee, a Compensation Committee, an Audit Committee, a Nominating Committee and a Succession Committee.
-The Executive Committee is composed of Daniel Bernstein, Robert H. Simandl and John F. Tweedy; the Audit Committee is composed of Peter Gilbert, John S. Johnson and John F. Tweedy; the Nominating Committee is composed of Howard Bernstein, Robert H. Simandl and John F. Tweedy; the Succession Committee is composed of Peter Gilbert and John F. Tweedy; and the Compensation Committee was composed of Peter Gilbert, John S. Johnson and Mark Segall.
+The Executive Committee is composed of Daniel Bernstein, Robert H. Simandl and John F. Tweedy; the Audit Committee is composed of Peter Gilbert, John S. Johnson, Eric Nowling and John F. Tweedy; the Nominating Committee is composed of Howard Bernstein, Robert H. Simandl and John F. Tweedy; the Succession Committee is composed of Peter Gilbert and John F. Tweedy; and the Compensation Committee is composed of Peter Gilbert, John S. Johnson and Mark Segall.